 I believe the Derwent Inktense pencils is my top pick due to the amount of positive reviews.
-Great versatility was another huge deciding factor.
+One important thing to remember about these watercolor pencils are permanent once dry.
 Meaning, they can work on fabric as well as other types of papers or coloring books and even wood.
 Of course a good watercolor paper is recommended for the most vibrant colors.
 These are highly popular among professionals even though they are on the higher priced spectrum.

 Hoped this helped and thanks for reading!